-Teams of 3-4 first-year HBS MBA candidates will self-assemble during the Fall and apply to the Bootcamp on or before October 18.
-Before then, we will run a matching process whereby students without a venture concept can connect with those who have one and who wish to recruit more team members.
-A link to the application will be posted on this site after we conduct an information session on campus on October 2 from 4-5pm in Aldrich 207.
+Teams of 3-4 first-year HBS MBA candidates will self-assemble during the Fall and must apply as a team to the Bootcamp (using this form) on or before October 30.
+Before then, we will run a matching process whereby students without a venture concept can connect with those who have one and who wish to recruit more team members; see Team Assembly for details.
+For additional program details, please review this recording of the Bootcamp Information Session, held on Wednesday, September 27th.

 Subject to a capacity constraint of 180, all teams who meet the criteria listed below will be admitted to the Bootcamp.
 If teams encompassing more than 180 students meet the listed criteria, and if we cannot expand capacity, we will use a lottery to admit teams.
-Shortly after the Oct.
-18 application deadline, we will inform applicants of the total number of applications received, so that if a lottery seems likely, they know the odds and can make an informed decision about whether to proceed.
+On Oct.
+31, we will inform applicants of the total number of applications received, so that if a lottery seems likely, they can decide whether to proceed.

-- November Workshop.
-Only first-year HBS MBA candidates who have attended a November workshop will be allowed to attend the Bootcamp morning sessions.
+- November Design Workshop.
+Only first-year HBS MBA candidates who have attended a Design Workshop on Nov.
+4 (or Nov.
+18 for students with unavoidable conflicts on Nov.
+4) will be allowed to attend the Bootcamp morning sessions.
 First-year MBAs who did not attend a workshop are welcome to work with a team during afternoon studio time, as are second-year MBAs and non-MBA teammates.

 - Team Size.
-Teams must have 3-4 members who are first-year HBS MBA candidates.
-Individuals working alone or in pairs on a venture will not be admitted, nor will teams larger than four.
+Teams must be comprised of 3 or 4 first-year HBS MBA candidates who attended a Nov.
+4 workshop.
+Individuals working alone or in pairs on a venture will not be admitted to the Bootcamp, nor will teams larger than four.

 - Deliverables.
 Teams will only be admitted to the Bootcamp if, by Dec.
-18, they have: 1) submitted a specified set of deliverables (described immediately below) of acceptable quality; and 2) have met with Prof. Eisenmann to discuss their concept and deliverables.
+18, they have: 1) submitted a specified set of deliverables (described immediately below) of acceptable quality; 2) have met with Prof. Eisenmann to discuss their concept and deliverables; and 3) meet the other criteria listed above.
 The November workshop will provide training in how to create and leverage the deliverables, which will include:

-- Notes from at least nine customer discovery interviews.
+- Notes from at least ten customer discovery interviews.

 - Personas developed from the interviews.